euqueme/Blogger-Rails/README.md

 ## Automated Test

-> there are no automated tests for this project yet
+> There are no automated tests for this project yet

 ## Author